 Judith Yan, Biography

 Judith Yan is the Artistic Director of Guelph Symphony Orchestra and Music Director and Principal Conductor of Opera on the Avalon.
-She has been a Staff Conductor for the San Francisco Opera, the Canadian Opera Company, and the National Ballet of Canada.
+Equally adept at conducting opera, ballet, and symphony, her career has taken her internationally, conducting for major companies in Europe, Asia, and North America.
+She has held Staff Conductor positions at the San Francisco Opera, the Canadian Opera Company, and the National Ballet of Canada.

 With the San Francisco Opera, she served as Staff Conductor, assistant to Maestro Donald Runnicles.
 While with SFO, her performances of Stravinsky’s The Rake’s Progress for San Francisco Opera (Merola) was included in the San Francisco Chronicle’s Top Ten Classical Performances of the Year.
 Prior to San Francisco Opera, she served as the first Conductor-in-Residence of the Canadian Opera Company, where her performance of Britten’s The Rape of Lucretia garnered critical acclaim.
 She made her German conducting debut at Ulmer Oper with Rossini’s La Cenerentola and Mozart’s Idomeneo, and her Italian debut in 2007 in Sulmona, Italy with Mozart’s Le Nozze di Figaro.
 She returned the following season to conduct Puccini’s La Boheme.
-As a conductor of ballet, she has led over 90 performances at the Four Season’s Centre for the National Ballet of Canada.
+As the Principal Conductor of OOTA, she has lead numerous productions including La Boheme, Tosca, Suor Angelica, Gianni Schicchi, La Traviata, Albert Herring, Dead Man Walking,